Marco Motta: Persija Jakarta

 In February 2020, Motta signed a contract with Indonesian club in Liga 1 side Persija Jakarta on a 2-year contract, after playing in Cypriot First Division with AC Omonia.

 Motta made his Persija Jakarta's debut in a pre-season 2020 East Java Governor Cup in a 4–1 win against Persela Lamongan on 11 February. and on 1 March, Motta made his league debut in a 3–2 win against Borneo at the Gelora Bung Karno Stadium.
 Then, 26 days later, this season was suspended on 27 March due to the COVID-19 pandemic.
 The season was abandoned and was declared void on 20 January 2021.

 On 15 January 2022, Motta scored his first goal for the club, a late equaliser against Persela Lamongan at the Kapten I Wayan Dipta Stadium.

 International career

 Since 2005, Motta has been a member of the Italy U-21 national team.
 In 2007, after the 2007 Euro U-21, he was named captain of the side.
 He also represented Italy at the 2008 Summer Olympics, 2003 UEFA European Under-17 Football Championship, 2006–07 Under-20 Four Nations Tournament, 2008 Toulon Tournament and 2009 UEFA European Under-21 Football Championship, he missed 2006 edition due to injury, where he played 4 out of possible 8 in qualifying since made his U21 debut.

-On 22 March 2009, Motta received his first call-up to the Italian national team for the games against Montenegro and the Republic of Ireland but remained an unused substitute.
+On 22 March 2009, Motta received his first call up to the Italy national team for the games against Montenegro and the Republic of Ireland but remained an unused substitute.

 He made his debut with the senior team on 10 August 2010, under new head coach Cesare Prandelli, in the friendly match lost 1–0 against Ivory Coast.